IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Preliminaries

 \subsection{Query Language}

-Different fragments of SQL and SQL-like languages have been considered in past work related to provenance for the original user queries.
-In~\cite{ICDT:BKT:01}, the authors considered their own language called DQL (Deterministic Query Language), which was similar to XML-QL, consisting of SPJU and a group by with a collect clause (no aggregation functions are considered).
-In~\cite{TODS:CWW:00}, the authors considered SQL queries restricted to SPJUA (Select, Project, Join, Union, and Group by with aggregate), in addition to considering Difference.
-In~\cite{TPC:GMA:13}, the authors consider bag semantics and consider SQL queries consisting of SPJA, outer joins, set unions and correlated nested queries.
-In~\cite{VLDBJ:BCTV:05}, the authors consider SPJU queries and do not consider group by and aggregation functions.

-For our work, we consider SQL queries restricted to SPJA queries and use set semantics.
-We do not consider set operators, including union and negation.
-Further, we do not consider outer joins.
+For our work, we consider SQL queries restricted to ASPJ queries and use set semantics.
+We do not consider set operators, including union and negation, or outer joins.
 We believe that extension to bag semantics should be fairly straightforward.
-However, the optimizations that we consider in this paper are not immediately applicable if we have queries with unions and outer joins.
+However, the optimizations that we consider in this paper are not immediately applicable to unions and outer joins.
 Extensions to bag semantics, and these additional operators will be investigated in future work.
-For convenience, we use a Datalog syntax for representing queries.
-We consider two types of rules (referred to as SPJ Rule and SPJA Rule) that can appear in the original query as shown in Table~\ref{table:rules}.
+For convenience, we use a Datalog syntax (intuitively extended with group by similar to relational algebra) for representing queries.
+We consider two types of rules (referred to as SPJ Rule and ASPJ Rule that correspond to SPJ and ASPJ view definitions in~\cite{TODS:CWW:00}) that can appear in the original query as shown in Table~\ref{table:rules}.
 A query can consist of one or more rules.
 Every rule must be safe~\cite{BOOK:ZCF:97}.
+Note that Souffle\footnote{https://souffle-lang.github.io/} extends datalog with group by.
+In Souffle, our ASPJ rule will be written as two rules: an SPJ rule and a second rule with the group by.
+We chose our extension of Datalog (that mimics relational algebra) in this paper for convenience.

-As an example, consider query $Q18$ from TPC-H (simplified) shown in Table~\ref{table:q18}.
-Table~\ref{table:q18} shows this query rewritten as Datalog rules.
-See that the two rules in $Q18$ are SPJA rules, where the second SPJA rule uses the $Q18\_temp$ view defined in the first SPJA rule.
-It is worth noting that the second rule can be rewritten as an SPJ rule; however, we kept it as an SPJA rule as the SPJA rule reflects the TPC-H query faithfully as is also provided in~\cite{Web:Jia:09}.
+\begin{ex} \normalfont Consider query $Q18$ from TPC-H (simplified) shown in Example~\ref{ex:q18} written in Datalog.
+See that the two rules in $Q18$ are ASPJ rules, where the second ASPJ rule uses the $Q18\_temp$ view defined in the first ASPJ rule.
+The second rule can be rewritten as an SPJ rule; however, we kept it as an ASPJ rule as the ASPJ rule reflects the TPC-H query faithfully as is also provided in~\cite{Web:Jia:09}. \\